 - 1. Determine institutional charges (institutional charges include tuition and fees; room and board is included only if the student is living on-campus). - 2.
 Determine amount of Title IV financial aid received and subject to return. - 3.
 Calculate the percent of the payment period completed by dividing the number of days attended by the total number of days in the payment period.
 This is the percentage of Title IV aid earned. - 4.
+The percent of unearned Title IV aid is calculated by subtracting the percentage of earned Title IV aid from 100%.
+The amount of unearned Title IV aid is calculated by multiplying the amount of Title IV aid received and subject to return (step two) by the percentage of unearned Title IV aid.
 If the percentage calculated in step three is less than or equal to 60%, then that percentage is the percentage of Title IV aid.
 If the percentage calculated in step three is greater than 60%, then the percentage of earned Title IV aid is 100%. - 5.
 The amount of Title IV aid is calculated by College of Saint Mary is calculated by multiplying the total institutional costs (step two) by the percentage of unearned Title IV aid. - 6.
 The lesser of the unearned aid amount (step five) or the dollar amount of the unearned percentage of institutional costs (step six) equals the amount the institution returns to the Title IV programs.
 Any refund amount is applied in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Perkins Loan, Federal PLUS Loan, Federal Pell Grant, Academic Competitiveness Grant, National SMART Grant, Federal SEOG, and other, in compliance with Federal regulations. - 7.
 The amount of aid a student must return (if any) is calculated by subtracting the amount the institution returns (step seven) from the unearned aid amount (step five).
-Any refund amount is applied in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Perkins Loan, Federal PLUS Loan, Federal Pell Grant, Academic Competitiveness Grant, National SMART Grant, Federal SEOG, and other, in compliance with Federal regulations.
+Any refund amount is applied in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Perkins Loan, Federal Graduate PLUS Loan, Federal Pell Grant, Academic Competitiveness Grant, National SMART Grant, Federal SEOG, and other, in compliance with Federal regulations.